-SALT LAKE CITY (ABC4) – With Governor Spencer J. Cox absent for the first time since taking office during the COVID-19 briefing, Lt.
+SALT LAKE CITY (ABC4) – With Governor Spencer J. Cox absent for the first time since taking office during the COVID-19 pandemic, Lt.
 Gov. Deidre Henderson gave an update on the state’s status on Thursday at the Utah State Capitol.

 After giving her update, which touched strongly on the importance of vaccines to prevent infections, hospitalizations, and death, Henderson asked Utah businesses to encourage and enable employees to get their shots by providing incentives.